Sachin04t/Meat-the-Economy/README.md

 - Lower-impact meats (like sheep or fish) reflected more regional or culturally constrained signals.

 ---
 ### About Us
 <details>
 <summary>🤝 <strong>Meat the Team</strong></summary>

-1. Kaizia: I am a Computer Science major with a minor in Biology and my favorite meat dish is Steak.
+1. Kaizia: I am a Computer Science major with a minor in Biology and my favorite meat dish is Oxtail.
 2. Yeabsera: I am a Data Science and Political Science major with a minor in Public Policy Analysis and my favorite meat dish is Tibs(Ethiopian dish).
 3. Adham: I am a Data Science major and my favorite meat dish is Crab Legs.
-4. Sachin: I am Computer Science major and my favorite meat dish right now is crispy pork belly.
+4. Sachin: I am Computer Science major and my favorite meat dish right now is Crispy Pork Belly.

 Thanks for helping make the Meatmerizor sizzle! 🔥
 </details>